-- Provide a kitchen and yard waste collection and composting service in partnership with the Alberni Clayoquot Regional District . - Develop proposals for implementation of projects which reduce community GHG emissions based on initiatives identified and priorized by Council within the City's Strategic Plan.
+- Provide a kitchen and yard waste collection and composting service in partnership with the Alberni Clayoquot Regional District. - Consider provision of a program to support residential energy and water conservation through a pilot including free home retrofit assessments and "on-bill financing" to pay upfront costs of approved retrofits with recovery over time via City utility bills. - Support the Alberni Valley Transition Town Society in their efforts towards building a resilient food system for the Alberni Valley including support of the current Gleaning Project and development of a Food Security Action Framework based on the 2013 Community Food Assessment. - Develop proposals for implementation of projects which reduce community GHG emissions based on initiatives identified and priorized by Council within the City's Strategic Plan.